datacamp-content/courses-introduction-to-shell/chapter5.md

 - Correct!

 --- type:TabConsoleExercise key:846bc70e9d
-## Wrapping up
+## How can one shell script do many things?

-All of the shell scripts you have seen so far contain a single command, but a script can contain any number of commands.
+Our shells scripts so far have had a single command or pipe, but a script can contain many lines of commands.
-To wrap up this course,
+For example,
-you will create one that tells you how many records are in the shortest and longest of your data files.
+you can create one that tells you how many records are in the shortest and longest of your data files, i.e., the range of your datasets' lengths.

 *** =pre_exercise_code
 ```{python}